A Late Republican Cistophoric Tetradrachm

-This 2017 ANS book by William E. Metcalf arrived in my mailbox this week.
+Since I first wrote about this coin four years ago, this 2017 ANS book by William E. Metcalf has become one that I've frequently consulted.
 I learned of the book while I was researching a Cistophoric tetradrachm that I bought in 2015.
 There is a thorough review of the book here.
+I've also added quite a few other cistophoric tetradrachms to my collection.

-After a bit of careful paging through the images, I also found a match for my reverse die - RB28 from coin 644.
+After a bit of careful paging through the images and more squinting, I also found a match for my reverse die - RB28 from coin 644.

 On page 166 of “Ancient Greek Coins”, GK Jenkins writes: "the so-called ‘cistophoric’ coins of the cities in the Pergamene kingdom, which started at the time of Eumenes II and which are distinguished only by the most uninspiring of all Greek coins designs (the cista mystica and a bow case with writhing snakes)".
 This lack of appreciation and some large issues has the upside of making these coins more affordable, in nice condition, than other Greek/Roman silver coins from this time period.